MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 The legacy Azure Information Protection client, referred to as the *classic* client, downloads labels and policy settings from Azure and enables you to configure the [AIP policy](overview-policy.md) from the Azure portal.

 The *unified labeling client* is the most current client with the most recent updates, and supports the unified labeling platform used by multiple applications and services.
-The unified labeling client downloads [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) and policy settings from the following admin centers:
+The unified labeling client downloads [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) and policy settings from the Microsoft 365 compliance center.

-- Office 365 Security & Compliance Center
-- Microsoft 365 security center
-- Microsoft 365 compliance center

 If you're an admin, learn more in [Choose your Windows labeling solution](rms-client/use-client.md#choose-your-windows-labeling-solution).